20 Aug PPC vs SEO Individual or Integrated Strategies for Your Business

 To decide which one is best for you and your business, we should start by understanding what each of these two marketing strategies means.
 So, is there a right answer to “which one is better”?
 What if you needed to implement both?
 Let’s start by defining each concept and looking at the pros and cons of each.

 SEO is commonly associated with the natural or organic way of cultivating leads.
-The acronym stands for Search Engine Optimization, which involves optimizing your website to rank higher in the search results.
+The acronym stands for Search Engine Optimisation, which involves optimising your website to rank higher in the search results.
 So, how does organic SEO work?

 You can achieve this by providing valuable and up-to-date content for your audience, using relevant keywords, cultivating inbound links, and using blogging and other social media tools.
 However, Google’s algorithm is always changing.
 So, it’s important to check regularly for updates to keep your SEO’s strategy sharp.